 At Waddell & Reed, financial planning fees are negotiable between the advisor and the client.
 The firm determines financial fees based on the complexity of each client’s financial situation.
 To determine this difficulty level, Waddell requires each client to complete a complexity worksheet, which is part of the financial planning services agreement.
 The firm then uses three levels of rating to determine a client’s complexity: basic, intermediate or advanced.

 According to the firm's Form ADV, the maximum amount advisors can charge for "Basic Complexity" is $2,500, while the maximum fee for "Intermediate Complexity" is $5,000.
 For clients with an "Advanced Complexity," $10,000 is the most that can be charged.

 When it comes to investment advisory services, Waddell & Reed typically charges clients a specific percentage of their assets under management.
-Between the firm's four main advisory programs (Choice MAP, Classic MAP, MAPDirect and MAPLatitude), fees vary wildly, with rates dropping as the client's AUM pool grows in size.
+Between the firm's main advisory programs such as Choice MAP, Classic MAP, MAPDirect and MAPLatitude, fees vary wildly, with rates dropping as the client's AUM pool grows in size.

 What to Watch Out For

-Waddell & Reed has eight disclosures listed on its Form ADV.
+Waddell & Reed has several disclosures listed on its Form ADV.
 Each of the disclosures were related to regulatory violations.
-Most recently in 2016, the firm reportedly violated New Hampshire securities law, as one of the firm’s investment advisors was found to have verbally misrepresented the financial planning fees he charged to clients.
+For example, in 2016, the firm reportedly violated New Hampshire securities law, as one of the firm’s investment advisors was found to have verbally misrepresented the financial planning fees he charged to clients.
 The New Hampshire Bureau of Securities also found the firm’s supervision of the investment advisor to be deficient.